fluttercandies/flutter_wechat_assets_picker/example/lib/customs/CONTRIBUTING.md

 4. Brought all your implementations into the file you've just created.
 5. Add a `CustomPickMethod` at the `custom_picker_page.dart` file in `pickMethods` in order to build an entrance to your picker.
-6. Submit your PR with proper explainations with how your picker works.
+6. Submit your PR with proper explanations with how your picker works.